Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- **On connection modal open**: Call this endpoint when user opens the "Agent Zero Connection" modal
-- **First-time connection**: Use to auto-fill username field (password must be entered manually)
-- **Best-effort helper**: This endpoint may not work if Agent Zero requires authentication
+- Auto-populate username field in connection form (best-effort, may not work if Agent Zero requires authentication)

 #### Request